nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 }
 ~~~~

-Link Output:
+**Link Output:**

+The link provided for export will provide you with a downloadable .csv file.
+The file will contain member_slug, email address, Email Assurance Grade, and Deliverability Codes including: clicks, opens, hard bounces, outouts, complaints, spam traps, and deceased individuals.
 A Remediation Token will be charged for EACH member in a list when using the '/{job_slug}/export.csv' endpoint to retrieve member grades.

 ~~~~
 slug,address,grade,click,open,hard,optout,complain,trap,deceased